Andrew Stoner

-Andrew John Stoner AM (born 14 January 1960), an Australian former politician, was a member of the New South Wales Legislative Assembly representing Oxley from 1999 state election to 2015.
+Andrew John Stoner AM (born 14 January 1960) is an Australian former politician who served as a member of the New South Wales Legislative Assembly representing Oxley from 1999 until 2015.

 Stoner was the Leader of the New South Wales National Party from 2003 to 2014, and Deputy Premier of New South Wales from 2011 to 2014.
 He was the Minister for Trade and Investment, and Minister for Regional Infrastructure and Services, between 2011 and 2014; and the Minister for Tourism and Major Events, the Minister for Small Business, and the Minister for the North Coast, between April and October 2014 in the Baird government.